SkyDev125/logseq/pages/IST___2___1___SO___File-System.md

 				- MFT - Master File Table
 			- Volume Descriptor
 				- Replicated in many places of the Partition to ensure it can be recoverable
-				- Stores the data about
+				- Stores the data about the I-nodes Table and the free blocks.
+				-